-This Quarterly report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 which are subject to a number of risks and uncertainties.
-Our forward-looking statements include discussions regarding our business and financing strategies, future research and development, preclinical and clinical product development efforts, intellectual property rights and ability to commercialize our product candidates, as well as the timing of the introduction of our products, uncertainty regarding our future operating results and prospects for profitability.
-Our actual results may vary materially from those in such forward-looking statements as a result of various factors that are identified in "Item 1A - Risk Factors" and elsewhere in this document.
+This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which are subject to a number of risks and uncertainties.
+Forward-looking statements are based on our beliefs and assumptions and on information currently available to our management.
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "project," "predict," "potential" and similar expressions intended to identify forward-looking statements.
+Our forward-looking statements include discussions regarding our business and financing strategies, research and development, preclinical and clinical product development efforts, intellectual property rights and ability to commercialize our product candidates, as well as the timing of the clinical development and potential regulatory approval of our products, uncertainty regarding our future operating results and prospects for profitability.
+Our actual results may vary materially from those in such forward-looking statements as a result of various factors that are identified in "Item 1A Risk Factors" and elsewhere in this document.
 All forward-looking statements speak only as of the date of this Quarterly Report on Form 10-Q. We assume no obligation to update any forward-looking statements.

-PART I. FINANCIAL STATEMENTS
+PART I. FINANCIAL INFORMATION